 Here’s a little known platformer from Magnetic Fields.
 One so obscure Andrew Morris and Shaun Southern don’t even remember working on it.
 That’s because they didn’t – it was distributed by the other Magnetic Fields, the shareware and PD publishing house based in Preston, Lancashire.
-Later they also opened a computer shop known as FX Multimedia where they sold el cheapo software as well as the more mainstream, premium grade variety.
-In fact they were the self-appointed “No.1 source for computer hardware, software, accessories and systems in the UK”.
+Later they also opened a computer shop known as FX Multimedia where they sold el cheapo software as well as the more mainstream, premium-grade variety.
+In fact, they were the self-appointed “No.1 source for computer hardware, software, accessories and systems in the UK”.
 You can find the full story of Magnetic Fields’ genesis on a cached version of their defunct web site.

-Paul Clarke was in fact the brains behind Bazza ‘n’ Runt, he did everything; the graphics, the sound and the coding.
+Paul Clarke was, in fact, the brains behind Bazza ‘n’ Runt, he did everything; the graphics, the sound and the coding.
 If he’s not still working in the business, it’s our loss – he did a damn fine job back in 1994.
 Nothing else developed by Paul is on record, if indeed it exists at all.

 With a distinctly Qwak-ers vibe to proceedings, your simple objective on each level is to use bombs to blow up all the beacons without getting your helmet on running shoes killed.
 Whenever that happens you’re whisked off to the next level by an umbrella, rather like in Parasol Stars.

-As you’ve probably guessed from the title, it’s a one or two player game.
+As you’ve probably guessed from the title, it’s a one or two-player game.
 Not one like Ruff ‘n’ Tumble that was initially intended to be, though wasn’t in the end.
-There’s no option to play with or against a computer controlled player, so you’ll need to have one of those humans to hand.
+There’s no option to play with or against a computer-controlled player, so you’ll need to have one of those humans to hand.
 Is Friends Reunited still around?

-In two player mode the difference is that you compete against one another simultaneously while the baddies remain a threat.
-As in the one player game your goal is to destroy all the beacons on each level, yet now you have the additional bomb replenishing option of stealing those belonging to your partner.
+In two-player mode the difference is that you compete against one another simultaneously while the baddies remain a threat.
+As in the one-player game your goal is to destroy all the beacons on each level, yet now you have the additional bomb replenishing option of stealing those belonging to your partner.

 Bazza ‘n’ Runt was reported to be an A1200 only title, except it’s not an AGA game at all.
 An OCS/ECS system will do fine, yet you will need 2mb of chip RAM for no obvious reason.
-It certainly doesn’t push any boundaries, despite being delivered on two disks rather than the usual one these kind of games typically occupy.
+It certainly doesn’t push any boundaries, despite being delivered on two disks rather than the usual one these kinds of games typically occupy.

 Nevertheless, it looks wonderful and sounds good too.
 Actually perhaps Paul has tried too hard with the visuals – at times there’s so much going on, and the graphics are so bright and colourful it’s easy to lose your sprite in the melee.
 Toning it down or introducing some more contrast wouldn’t have gone amiss.
 Plus the protagonist isn’t really as distinguishable from his adversaries as we might have liked, what with being drawn to a similar scale.

 You’ll note there’s a Christmas themed level, which is always a welcome addition, especially when it can be spun off into a Yuletide playable demo and stuck on a cover disk.
 It’s a shame then that the effect is diluted somewhat by the lack of similarly themed music.
-A funked up Christmas carol would have done the trick to match the style of the rest of the game.
+A funked-up Christmas carol would have done the trick to match the style of the rest of the game.

 Bazza ‘n’ Runt is a Frankenstein’s monster of old school platformers bolted together, so it’s amazing that it doesn’t feel stale and cliched.
 This was 1994 after all.

-It employs a typical ‘collect the bubbles’ mechanic – seen particularly in Taito coin-ops – for power ups, as well as to enter bonus games.
-F bubbles freeze all the baddies on screen, while Es boost your energy (and the police try and tell us they’re bad for our health!).
+It employs a typical ‘collect the bubbles’ mechanic – seen particularly in Taito coin-ops – for power-ups, as well as to enter bonus games.
+F bubbles freeze all the baddies on-screen, while Es boost your energy (and the police try and tell us they’re bad for our health!).
 Spelling out the magic word before the end of a level will take you to a bonus stage.
 Like the Duck Shoot inspired one for instance.

 If you drop through the floor you’ll automatically find yourself falling from the ceiling as in Qwak, and Bubble Bobble long before that.
 Parasol Stars too.
 It’s a clever mechanic we’ve never really grown tired of.